whchengaa/hyperledger-fabric-technical-tutorial/README.md

 *	Deploy MongoDB for storage of client credentials
 *	Deploy Hyperledger Explorer
 *	Deploy a cross-machine kafka-based multi-orderer network with Docker Swarm (multiple hosts / multiple machines)
-*	Deploy a cross-machine kafka-based multi-orderer network with hosts file
+*	Deploy a cross-machine kafka-based multi-orderer network with hosts file (static IP)
 *	Remarks on high-availability of the Fabric network

 Please download .docx file for more details.